 Step 2: Outline your eye sockets with your favorite black liquid eyeliner.
-The circles will look best if they’re not perfect, so don’t worry if they aren’t exactly the same shape.
+The circles will look best if they’re actually *not* perfect, so don’t worry if they aren’t exactly the same shape.

 Step 3: Fill in the eye sockets with black eyeshadow using an eyeshadow brush.

 Step 1: Using the liquid eyeliner, draw the letter M across the center of your nose.
 The sides of the M should wrap around your nostrils.